 Our brain is composed of billions of neurons where each neuron connects to many other neurons in the brain.
 Whenever we perform cognitive activities such as thinking, reasoning, perceiving, or decision-making, the corresponding group of neurons are lit up inside the brain, i.e. electrical signals pass back and forth between them.

 For example, when you drive to work, you don’t have to think about the route every time because your brain is intelligent enough to light up the corresponding neurons in the brain that tells you where to go.

 By repeating an action over and over again, we train our neurons to behave in a particular manner.
 Our brain learns to activate the right group of neurons in different situations.

 When these neuron cells are active they pass electric pulses back and forth and send messages to each other.
-The network of cells synchronize their firing and this becomes a repeating cycle known as the “brainwave”.
+The network of cells synchronizes their firing and this becomes a repeating cycle known as the “brainwave”.

-Brainwaves, also known as neural oscillations, is the way scientists measure the functioning of the brain.
+Brainwaves, also known as neural oscillations, are the way scientists measure the functioning of the brain.
 This electrical activity within the brain is quite strong and is measured by an instrument called EEG (electroencephalogram).

 In this technique, electrodes are placed on top of the scalp where they detect the electrical pulses with the help of EEG.
 These electrical pulses are further visually analyzed on a display monitor.
 This technique is known as Electroencephalography.

 So the next question is – how are these brain waves measured?
 They are measured as the number of times the neurons are firing (cycles) electric pulses per second.
 These cycles (also known as frequencies) are measured in Hertz, or Hz in short.

 Brain waves with lower frequencies make us feel tired and sluggish, whereas brain waves with higher frequencies correspond to more alertness and awareness.